EdAlegrid/m2m-can/README.md

-6. Verify if the SPI was setup was successful and the CAN module was initialized.
+6. Verify the SPI configuration.
+The CAN module should be initialized.
 ~~~
 $ dmesg | grep -i spi
 ~~~